HypothesisWorks/hypothesis/guides/documentation.rst

 - finish with a note of thanks from the maintainers:
   "Thanks to <your name> for this bug fix / feature / contribution" (depending on which it is).
-If this is your first contribution, don't forget to add yourself to contributors.rst!
+If this is your first contribution, don't forget to add yourself to AUTHORS.rst!